Yuviray/SudokuJS/README.md

     * Create more leaderboards for the other games on the website
     * Add different symbols for the sudoku board to use other than just numbers
     * Add a profile picture option to the user profile
+- Waleed Naveed:
+    * add restart buttons
+    * make sure the formatting for all the website is uniform.
+    * add a new game and make revisions to the rest.

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.